MileHacker Logo

 Halal, Kosher, and Allergens

 All meat in Morocco is Halal.
-Kosher food is not widely available.
+Kosher meals are not widely available.
 For gluten-free: tagines, grilled meats/fish are often naturally gluten-free.
 Communicate allergies clearly; cross-contamination can occur.

 Culinary Experiences